Integrating with the CLCbio Genomics Server

 To run on HTC cluster, always select the "Grid" option (do not attempt to run analyses using the "CLC Server" option as, counterintuitively, these will fail).
 The drop-down menu under the "Grid" option allows you to select an appropriate grid present, to control how many cores are assigned to your job and how long the job will need to run:

-In our experience, most jobs do not require more than 24 hours to complete (really most of them finish in less than 4 hours).
-Aligning large exome data sets to a reference genome typically can be done using 24 cores in about 2 hours (even data sets with up to 100x coverage).
-Aligning whole genome data sets (especially those with high coverage) is best done with 48 cores, and will typically require something less than 24 hours (recent alignments of 100x whole genome data - nearly 1 billion reads - have been completed in 6 hours using 48 cores, and even larger data sets - 1.5 billion reads - completed in 15 hours using 48 cores).
+"HTC Data" Grid options are designed for data import/export.
+Only 16 GB RAM, 1 core is assigned to the jobs.
+In our experience, most RNA-Seq Analysis jobs do not require more than 24 hours to complete (really most of them finish in less than 4 hours) using "HTC Job (64GB, 4 cores, 24 hours)".
+Aligning large exome data sets to a reference genome typically can be done using 8 cores in about 4 hours (even data sets with up to 100x coverage).
+Aligning whole genome data sets (especially those with high coverage) is best done with 16 cores, and will typically require something less than 24 hours (recent alignments of 100x whole genome data - nearly 1 billion reads - have been completed in 12 hours using 16 cores, and even larger data sets - 1.5 billion reads - completed in 24 hours using 16 cores).
 Note however that variant calling requires much more time than alignment (sometimes requiring almost twice as much time), but does not use as many cores.
-In our experience, variant calling for whole exome data sets typically takes on the order of 6 hours (using 6 cores), while variant calling for whole genome data sets takes more like 30 hours (using 6 cores).
+In our experience, variant calling for whole exome data sets typically takes on the order of 6 hours (using 4 cores), while variant calling for whole genome data sets takes more like 30 hours (using 4 cores).
 Minimizing the number of cores your jobs use, and the amount of time blocked off for your jobs is essential, as there are limited resources currently available to the CLC server.

 If you think your job requires a grid preset that is not currently available, please send Dr. Fangping Mu an email: firstname.lastname@example.org

-Your selection here will decide which folders can be searched for files in the subsequent steps of the tool.
 Import tools can be used to simultaneously convert data from FASTQ format (for example) to the CLCbio format and transfer the CLCbio format file to the server.
-We can assign each group (faculty) an import/export directory on mobydisk /mnt/mobydisk/groupshares/.
+We can assign each group (faculty) an import/export directory on bgfs /bgfs/.
 Member of the group shared this import/export directory with read/write permissions.
 Please open a support ticket on the CRC mainpage if you do not find a folder matching your group.

 Once you start a job running on HTC cluster, you will see the usual progress bars in the Process section of the Toolbox.
 When the job status is listed as "Running", you can close your Workbench software, and the job will continue running on the remote server.
 When you relaunch your workbench, it will again connect to the server (as long as you checked "Automatic login" above - otherwise you can manually log in again), and the status of your job will be updated.

-Working directory and Import/export directory are assigned on /mnt/mobydisk.
-Note that this /mnt/mobydisk is not backed up, so you will need to be diligent and back up to your own personal drives.
+Working directory and Import/export directory are assigned on /bgfs.
+Note that this /bgfs is not backed up, so you will need to be diligent and back up to your own personal drives.

 At the moment, the CLCbio software does not provide fine control of data access at the individual user level.
 The access permissions are enforced at the group level.
 What this means is that if User_A and User_B are both within Group_Z, then both will have read/write access to data stored within the Group_Z directory.

-Each group from the schools of health sciences is assigned a group quota of 2TB on mobydisk.
-If your group requires more disk space on mobydisk, please contact us.
+Each group from the schools of health sciences is assigned a group quota of 5TB on bgfs.
+If your group requires more disk space on bgfs, please contact us.